-The 35-year-old Brott Music Festival is one of four anchor arts organizations in Hamilton, ON and is the largest orchestral music festival in Canada.
+The 35-year old Brott Music Festival was founded in 1987 by Boris Brott and is one of our anchor arts organizations in Hamilton, ON and is the largest orchestral music festival in Canada.

 Brott Music presents classical, opera, jazz, Broadway, chamber, rock, pops, and education concerts of the highest calibre in the Golden Horseshoe.
 It is a fully incorporated, not for profit charitable organization with a dedicated Board of Directors, staff, and volunteer contingent.

 Brott Music’s mission is to ensure that its music-making will enthrall every age, gender, and ethnicity; to impart a love of music from all our musicians to all of our audiences, to imbue those listeners with the desire and motivation to be better and more productive members of their communities and to enrich our community’s cultural tapestry.

 Brott Music believes that music should be celebrated alongside other art forms to enhance our audience’s experience.
 You will find our orchestra performing alongside painters and Prime Ministers; ballet dancers and blues bands; authors, acrobats, astronauts and Arkells!

 Brott Music’s artistic vision reaches far beyond being a music festival.
 The goal to ensure our music and mission are diverse and inclusive of people of all ages, financial means and cultural backgrounds including Indigenous artists and audiences.
 BMF increases accessibility to the arts through dynamic programming and affordable price structures in a variety of spaces.

 The Festival runs two nationally renowned and federally supported training programs: